Astrofriend's homepage

 3, New viewer adapter design of my own:

 The adapter I used earlier was good but with some issues.
 It wasn't stable and wiggled around.
-Can I improve it with another design of the adapter ?
+Can I make a better one with my own design ?
 Here I give it a chance.
 Normally I don't use my polar scope much.
 But when out on the field I need some way to align the mount coarse to the polar star.
 Better than just aiming by the eye.
 Then I really have use of a good working polar scope.
 My field mount, a HEQ5, is very low, no chance to look into the polar scope without an angled viewer.
 My wide field setup: 300 mm & HEQ5 equipment.

 90 degree viewer: